Yarn Types : What Type of Yarn Suits Your Needs

 Lace Yarn

-These are the thinnest, most delicate weight category and should be used only for knitted or crocheted items where you need a very lightweight fabric that will still have a body to it like shawls, scarves, lace tops.
+These are the thinnest, most delicate weight category.
+Use them only for knitted or crocheted items where you need a very lightweight fabric that still has body to it, like shawls, scarves, and lace tops.

 What Does Yarn Ply Mean?

-Ply is another word for the number of strands that have been twisted together.
-Generally, the more plies there are, the thicker and stronger your yarn will be.
+Ply describes the number of strands twisted together to form yarn.
+Generally, the more plies there are, the thicker and stronger the yarn will be.

-You might have noticed that yarns are often sold in a certain quantity or ball size.
-A standard knitting ball of yarn is 220 yards, and it’s enough for a single sweater using the average gauge.
+Yarns are often sold in specific quantities or ball sizes.
+A standard knitting ball of yarn is 220 yards, which is enough for a single sweater using average gauge.

-To get different yardage options, you can either buy several balls at once, which will be more expensive per yard but will last longer, or you can buy yarn in different quantities.
+To get different yardage options, you can buy several balls at once (more expensive per yard but lasting longer) or buy yarn in different quantities.

-A skein of yarn is typically 500 yards, which will be enough for a scarf on the average gauge with room to spare.
+A skein of yarn is typically 500 yards, which provides enough for a scarf on average gauge with room to spare.

-In order to get even more yardage and space, you can buy yarn by the cone or bolt.
-A standard yarn cone is 250 yards, whereas a regular cloth-based knitting bolt is measured around 600 yards.
+For more yardage, buy yarn by the cone or bolt.
+A standard yarn cone is 250 yards, whereas a regular cloth-based knitting bolt measures around 600 yards.

-A yarn spool offers a lot of space for knitting projects, containing anywhere from 1000 to 2400 yards depending on the size of the skein.
-The downside with this option is that it’s often more expensive than buying by cone or bolt, which can also be inconvenient if you don’t have a yarn winder.
+A yarn spool offers a lot of space for knitting projects, containing anywhere from 1,000 to 2,400 yards depending on the size.
+The downside is that it’s often more expensive than buying by cone or bolt, which can also be inconvenient if you don’t have a yarn winder.

-The label on a yarn ball indicates the following things –
+The label on a yarn ball indicates the following information:

 Yarn Weight and Type

-The weight of the yarn and whether it’s a wool, acrylic, cotton blend, or other fiber content is mentioned on the label.
-Yarn weights are typically represented by numbers from 0-12, with 12 being the heaviest while anything below that is considered light in gauge.
+The weight of the yarn and whether it’s wool, acrylic, cotton blend, or other fiber content appears on the label.
+Yarn weights are typically represented by numbers from 0 to 12, with 12 being the heaviest and anything below being considered light in gauge.

 Blend Percentage

-If it’s a blended yarn, then the label will indicate what percentage of the yarn is made up from different fiber content.
-For example, if it says “Wool 65% Acrylic 35%,” then that means this yarn has more wool in it than acrylic and vice versa for an “Acrylic 70% Wool 30%” yarn.
+Blended yarns indicate what percentage of the yarn comes from different fiber content.
+For example, “Wool 65% Acrylic 35%” means more wool than acrylic, while “Acrylic 70% Wool 30%” means the opposite.

 Yarn Length